-The mass near the road moved, moaned and spewed its offspring into the cold.
-The Horned One awoke, groaned and cried lamentingly.
-He had dragged his body painfully through the cold with an invisible rope when I found him numb and ruined – lying on the crude ground near the road.
+The mass near the road moved, groaned and spewed out its offspring.
+The Horned One awoke and cried lamentingly.
+He had dragged his body painfully through the cold with an invisible rope when I found him numb and ruined – lying on the rough ground near the road.

 I saw myself laying his dry body in the dirt.
 This grave – this open wound in the heart of the Universe, has no gravestone.
 Only Myself and I know that he lies there, sleeps and dreams.

-Much later, in a life outworn like an old shoe, I let my old bones go down time’s road to find him.
-The night blossomed and no one saw the old man hitting the ground with a shovel – to no avail.
+Much later, in a life outworn like an old shoe, I let my old bones go down the road of time to find him.
+The night blossomed and no one saw the old man digging – to no avail.
 The grave was empty.

 Much later – rejuvenated and wiser I would find that in the night when I met him frail and broken, I had dug myself into the grave.